Cancun Airport Safety and Travel Hacks

 You do have the ability to fill out many of the forms online, some have a QR code you need the agent to scan before boarding.
 READ THE FINE PRINT FOLKS!
 When it comes to flying now it takes time to read through all the fine print.
 You can also fill out forms online but will likely require a laptop or Ipad in order to fill it out properly.
 You can then upload your Rona tests and attestation forms automatically and save time at your check-in.

 I highly recommend getting a VPN (private network security) in order to keep your information safe when uploading documents over a public network typically at hotels or airports.
 The one I like to use is called Surfshark, it is a VPN that you can use across many different devices without an extra charge.

 When I left Cancun, it was around 7:30 am, and getting there at 4:30 am this is what the airport lobby check-in area looked like.
 When flying back into the USA you have to check in with the ticket counter (where you dump your bags), then they make sure you have all your forms, then you can dump your bags if needed and they give you the boarding pass.

-EVEN arriving that early, and two agents it took me an hour to get through the line so ARRIVE 3-4 HOURS EARLY!
-I can't tell you how many people I know missed their flights from Cancun because of the time it takes to check the paperwork.
+EVEN arriving that early, and two agents at the ticket counter, it took me an hour to get through the line so ARRIVE 3-4 HOURS EARLY!
+I can't tell you how many people I know that have missed their flights from Cancun because of the time it takes to check the paperwork and get through security.

 So with many of the more popular flights being in the morning or in the afternoon I would suggest going as early in the morning as possible.
 Do the first flights!
 That way if you are delayed or a flight is cancelled then you will options for other flights.